 Yes, 3-year students can choose to earn either the BA or the BS in public health.

 Is it possible to double major, minor, and/or complete pre-med requirements?

-In general yes, however, it is not a guarantee; it primarily depends on the other requirements of the other majors or minors you hope to earn as well as if you have any AP or IB credits.
+Possibly, however, it is not a guarantee; it primarily depends on the requirements of the other major or minor you hope to earn as well as if you have any AP or IB credits.
 (Please contact us about any specific areas of interest so we can advise accordingly).
 Double majors or minors are not a requirement to graduate; you are free to only pursue one major at AU and still graduate.
-Possible Combinations include:
+Possible combinations include: